 13. Audit Rights and Compliance Monitoring

-13.1 Comprehensive Audit Rights.Acme shall have the right, exercisable at any time during the term of this Agreement and for a period of two (2) years thereafter, to conduct audits and inspections of Widget's performance, compliance, financial records, and operational procedures relating to this Agreement.
-Such audits may be conducted by Acme's personnel or by independent third parties appointed by Acme, and shall cover: (a) compliance with Service Level requirements as specified in Section 3; (b) adherence to data protection and information security obligations under Sections 5 and 10; (c) accuracy of invoicing and fee calculations under Section 8; (d) implementation of Business Continuity Plans and disaster recovery procedures under Section 12; (e) regulatory compliance as allocated under Section 14; and (f) general contractual compliance and performance standards.
+"Acme shall have the right, exercisable no more than once per twelve (12) month period during the term of this Agreement and for a period of twelve (12) months thereafter, to conduct audits and inspections of Widget's performance, compliance, financial records, and operational procedures relating to this Agreement.
+Audits shall be limited to material issues and require at least thirty (30) days' prior written notice, except in cases of suspected fraud or material security breach."

 13.2 Audit Procedures and Access Rights.Acme shall provide Widget with not less than fifteen (15) Business Days' written notice of any proposed audit, specifying the scope, duration, and personnel involved, except in cases of suspected fraud, material security breaches, or regulatory investigations where immediate access may be required.
 Widget shall provide Acme and its representatives with full access to relevant premises, systems, records, documentation, and personnel during normal business hours.
 Where audit findings reveal material non-compliance, data security vulnerabilities, or billing irregularities, Acme may require additional follow-up audits at Widget's expense.